taufiqmurtadho/taufiqmurtadho.github.io/content/outreach/Kok_Bisa/index.md

 ---

 ####
 [Kok Bisa](https://www.youtube.com/@KokBisa) is one of the biggest online educational media in Indonesia with a mission to provoke teen minds to stay curious and raise more questions, particularly in the areas of science and general knowledge.
-Its Youtube channel has a 6 million+ subscribers.
+Its Youtube channel has 6 million+ subscribers.

 I am freelancing for Kok Bisa as a video script and content writer.